-- A weekly computing hour in each class to teach discreet computing skills. - Access to online resources and computer programmes that aid in acquisition of key skills. - Access and opportunities to use different types of hardware (laptops, tablets, cameras, programmable equipment). - A clear and effective teaching sequence that supports progression. - Lessons that incorporate skills from prior learning to enable children to apply these skills and develop them further.
-(See progression maps) - Daily wider curriculum opportunities to use hardware and the internet. - Key vocabulary introduced at different stages of learning and used in conversation. - A clear understanding of online safety - In Early years children use laptops daily to complete online maths learning and also play a variety of interactive games.
-Iboard works supports touch screen technology. - Online safety is taught from Early years through to the end of key stage two.
+- Fortnightly two hour explicit computing lessons equivalent to 1 hr per week. - Access to online resources and computer programs that aid in acquisition of key skills. - Access and opportunities to use different types of hardware (laptops, tablets, cameras, programmable equipment). - A clear and effective teaching sequence that supports progression. - Lessons that incorporate skills from prior learning to enable children to apply these skills and develop them further.
+(See progression maps) - Daily wider curriculum opportunities to use hardware and the internet. - Key vocabulary introduced at different stages of learning and used in conversation. - A clear understanding of online safety - Online safety is taught from Early years through to the end of key stage two. - Work will be stored by both teachers and children in class computing folders on the School Drive as a working document for each class to use.
+Any work will be taken off as children leave in line with GDPR.